marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 ## Bonus: Exercise 7: AJAX Improvements

-Make these improvements to make to the AJAX process:

 - Rather than passing the authentication information with every single request, see if you can simplify this using [jQuery.ajaxSetup()](https://api.jquery.com/jquery.ajaxsetup/).